 The process to derive the calibrated age from the 14C fraction or the un-calibrated age can best be illustrated in several steps.
 Taking fol.26 as an example, one can see where the fraction 0.9380 intersects the red calibration curve and derive the calibrated age.
 Doing this results in the year 1420:

 However, both the measurement of the 14C fraction and the calibration curve have their uncertainties or errors, which need to be taken into account.
 Let us look at the uncertainty or error of the calibration curve first.
 The uncertainy is expressed as the standard deviation (sigma) of the 14C fraction as a function of the calibrated age (5).
-The following graph shows the calibration curve with plus or minus one sigma.
+Figure 5 shows the calibration curve with plus or minus one sigma.
 This means that there is 68% probability that the 14C fraction corresponding to the calibrated year lies between the two green curves.

 The dating of each folio doesn’t allow a very precise dating of the MS. The uncertainty in age for each folio is some 50-60 years, and in the case of fol.68 even spans two centuries due to the above-mentioned inversions of the calibration curve.
 These folios have been bound together into one volume centuries ago, and the book production process is likely to have taken considerably less time than these 50-60 years.
 Under this assumption, and in particular the obtained result that the dating of the folios is tightly clustered (as shown above), each sheet provides a measurement or ‘observation’ of the MS creation.
 Since they are likely to be from different animal hides, these are indeed independent observations.
 Combining these observations leads to a combined un-calibrated age of 1434 ± 18 years (1 sigma).
 The corresponding 14C fraction is 0.9379 ± 0.0021 (1 sigma).
 Applying the calibration curve to these values leads to the following combined age probability distribution for the Voynich MS: